 Eating like a caveman has been a thing for a while now, and men, in particular, have jumped on the Paleo wagon by the hundreds of thousands.

 Paleo shuns refined flours and sugars and emphasizes eating lots of plants-vegetables, fruits, roots, nuts, and seeds-along with protein from meat sources (ideally free-range and grass-fed).
 Strict Paleo eliminates all grains, dairy, legumes, salt, alcohol, and coffee, as well, as these are foods found in agrarian societies where crops and herds are cultivated.
+It can be a little confusing not knowing what foods are acceptable to eat but then that’s where sites like Paleo Safe come in.
+They can help those using the Paleo diet find out what foods are in line with their diet and what’s not.

 While the scientific jury’s still out on the benefits of avoiding all grains, dairy, and legumes, the emphasis on eating plants and organic meat while shutting out refined sugars, refined flours, refined fats, and junk foods means a person can’t help but find they feel better, most likely lose weight from unhealthy fat deposits, and gain more energy.
 Whether you want to go 100% caveman or make it more of an 80/20 option, you can’t go wrong when you regularly load your plate with a variety of vegetables and fruits.
 Adding a quality nutritional drink mix that boosts your plant intake may also be a great idea.